tuchk4/storybook-readme/README.md

 NOTE: This README only for version `^5.0.0`.
 For older versions [LEGACY_README.md](./LEGACY_README.md)

-All previous api should work correctly at `^5.0.0` and above.
+All previous api should work correctly at `^5.0.0` and above. **But vue users will need to change their import path, as vue commands have been moved to their own folder.**

 ---